openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.setApplicationEnabled

-setApplicationEnabled(bundleName: string, isEnabled: boolean, callback: AsyncCallback\<void>): void;
+setApplicationEnabled(bundleName: string, isEnabled: boolean, callback: AsyncCallback\<void>): void

 Enables or disables an application.
 This API uses an asynchronous callback to return the result.